Wire-Network/wire-docs/docs/introduction/glossary.md

 ## Pending Blocks

 The pending block is an in memory block containing transactions as they are processed into a block, this will/may eventually become the head block.
-If this instance of nodeos is the producing node then the pending block will eventually be distributed to other nodeos instances.
+If this instance of nodeop is the producing node then the pending block will eventually be distributed to other nodeop instances.

 ## Permission